socketsupply/components/docs/src/docs/props.md

 # 2. Properties

-Properties can be used by a component to help it decide how it should appear or how it should behave.
+Properties are used by a component to help it decide how it should appear or how it should behave.
 In this case, `message` is our property and `Hello, World` is our porperty value.